Label-efficient multi-organ segmentation with a diffusion model: Experiments and Results

-We evaluated several commonly used architectures in supervised learning on the FLARE22 dataset to compare our method with other SOTA multi-organ segmentation methods.
+We evaluated several supervised learning approaches on the FLARE22 dataset to compare our method with other advanced multi-organ segmentation methods.
 These architectures include DeepLabV3+ \cite{chen2018encoder}, U-Net \cite{ronneberger2015u} and its variants with different backbones, ResU-Net \cite{diakogiannis2020resunet}, U-Net++ \cite{zhou2019unet++}, Attention U-Net \cite{oktay2018attention}, as well as transformer-based architectures such as UNETR \cite{hatamizadeh2022unetr} and Swin UNETR \cite{hatamizadeh2022swin}.
 Additionally, we compared our method with nnU-Net \cite{isensee2021nnu}, a representative medical image segmentation framework, and DDPM-Seg \cite{baranchuk2021label}, another diffusion model-based segmentation method.

-For our evaluation, we used the public implementations of the DeepLabV3+, ResU-Net, and U-Net++ with ResNet-50 pre-trained on ImageNet as the backbone.
-These implementations were obtained from this repository. \footnote{https://github.com/qubvel/segmentation\_models.pytorch} We also used the implementations of Attention U-Net, UNETR, and Swin UNETR from the MONAI project. \footnote{https://github.com/Project-MONAI/MONAI}
+For our evaluation, we used the public implementations of the DeepLabV3+, ResU-Net, and U-Net++ pre-trained on ImageNet.
+These implementations were obtained from this repository.\footnote{https://github.com/qubvel/segmentation\_models.pytorch} We also used the implementations of Attention U-Net, UNETR, and Swin UNETR from the MONAI project.\footnote{https://github.com/Project-MONAI/MONAI}